andrevidela/Research-report/Thesis/index.md

 > drop_rhs : ()
 ```

-As you can see, each variable is annotated with an additional number on its left, `0` or `1`, that informs us how many times each variable has to be used (If there is no restriction, the usage number is simply left blank, just like our previous examples didn't show any usage numbers).
+As you can see, each variable is annotated with an additional number on its left, `0` or `1`, that informs us how many times each variable has to be used (If there is no restriction, the usage number is simply left blank).

 As you can see we need to use `v` (since it is marked with `1`) but we are only allowed to return `()`.
 This would be solved if we had a function of type `(1 v : a) -> ()`  to consume the value and return `()`, but this is exactly the signature of the function we are trying to implement!